JordanCH05/OlympicsQuiz/README.md

 ___

+## Language and Programs Used

+* Writtn in Python 3.0
+* Google Sheets used to store data
+* GitHub used for version control
+* Google Drive API
-## API
+* Google Sheets API

 ___

 ## Credits

-* Code institute for the deployment terminal
+* [Code Institute](https://codeinstitute.net/)'s deployment terminal was used
-* Wikipedia for information about the Tokyo 2021 Olympic Games
+* [Wikipedia](https://en.wikipedia.org/wiki/2020_Summer_Olympics) and [BBC](https://www.bbc.co.uk/sport/olympics/57240400) was used for information about the Tokyo 2021 Olympic Games
+* [W3 Schools](https://www.w3schools.com/) was used for Python reference